The 6 biggest hurdles slowing the pace of AI innovation

 4. Sales cycle unpredictability

-Few AI products have a clearly defined sales cycle.
-It’s obscured by several variables and for a handful of main reasons.
-For example, AI is still a relatively new field, so its market isn’t clearly defined.
-Many applications could do well to target either individual users or companies, and it’s hard to predict exactly what your product will look like at the end of its development cycle—even if you have a visionary plan in place.
+Few AI products have a clearly defined sales cycle at this point.
+For one thing, AI is still a relatively new field, so its market isn’t clearly defined.
+Many applications could do well to target either individual users or companies, and it’s hard to predict exactly what your product will look like at the end of its development cycle — even if you have a visionary plan in place.
 This makes it difficult for AI startups to predict their revenue streams accurately, and even more difficult to ensure enough revenue to stay afloat during their early stages of growth.

 5. Machine learning complexity

 It should go without saying that programming advanced AI features is ridiculously complicated.
-If you follow existing formulas and rely on the collective knowledge that we already have, machine learning becomes a simple matter of copying, pasting, and tweaking to make it slightly different.
-But to truly innovate in this field, you need a wealth of knowledge and experience, with an extra dash of innovative spirit to back you up.
+If you follow existing formulas and rely on the collective knowledge that we already have, machine learning becomes a simple matter of copying, pasting, and then tweaking.
+But to truly innovate in this field, you need a wealth of knowledge and experience, along with the spirit to try new things.

 6. Processing power

 Most AI systems demand huge amounts of processing power to work.
 Until recently, this has been a significant limiting factor; many startups didn’t have access to the processing units necessary to get the job done.
-Now, companies like Nvidia are relishing in the demand for processing chips for AI applications, enjoying record sales and interest.
+Now, companies like Nvidia are enjoying the demand for processing chips for AI applications, and reporting record sales and interest.
 However, in general, processing growth hasn’t been able to fully keep up with the latest AI technology, and that fundamental limit may continue to be a problem for developers.

 Will AI see a slowdown?